Oil Pulling is a wonderful practice for well-being and oral care. It’s actually an ancient Ayurvedic action to help with detox and oral health.

 What is Oil Pulling?

-It is the simple act of swishing about a Tablespoon of a pure oil (such as Sesame Oil) in your mouth for at least 10 minutes (or for as long as 20 minutes), then spitting it out.
+It is the simple act of swishing about a Tablespoon of a pure oil (such as Coconut or Sesame Oil) in your mouth for at least 10 minutes (or for as long as 20 minutes), then spitting it out.

 Swishing the oil in your mouth “pulls” toxins and bacteria out and into the oil (bacteria and toxins, which have an oily or lipid skin, adhere to the oil.)
 Oral health is essential as bacteria in the mouth can spread to and affect organs and get in the bloodstream; the toxins can hurt your teeth and gum health, and can impact your overall wellness.

 Oil Pulling is an inexpensive and easy therapy with big potential benefits.